HIV, AIDS, STBBI… It is easy to get lost in all these acronyms. The following section should help you get a better understanding.

 What if the results are negative?

-If your results are negative, it does not mean that you are immune, and will never get an STBBI.
+If your results are negative, that may mean the prevention methods you use have been effective.
+Still, it does not mean that you are protected for life or will never get an STBBI.
 Your healthcare professional will discuss with you the strategies to keep up or put in place to reduce the risk of a new infection, or of contracting HIV.
 In addition, they will let you know when you should get tested again.

 What if I test positive for an STBBI?